alvarballon/qml/README.md

 # QML
+PLEASE: Download as a ZIP folder by using the green button.

 part_1 folder contains three files:

 1. issyp_mentoring contains the tutorial I created as a mentor for three cohorts of high school students.
 It provides hands-on problems that increase in difficulty to learn the basics of the gauge-gravity correspondence.
 The problems are kept at a high-school level, with differential calculus and basic matrix algebra being the most advanced topics required.